-LESLIE: Chris in Colorado is on the line dealing with some bathroom mold.
+LESLIE: Chris in Colorado is on the line wanting to prevent bathroom mold.
 Tell us about it.

 CHRIS: Well, I have tenants living in a rental of mine and as it turns out, I think there were several people using the shower downstairs.
 And subsequently, we’ve got a lot of mold on the walls.
 They’re taking off here at the end of July and I want to go in there and completely take all that mold out of there and paint it or put something in place to try and help prevent that from happening again.
 What can I do?